PTz0uAH/termuxified/README.md

 "Termuxified" means "adapted for usage with Termux"

+Current experimental project: FPCUPDELUXE v2.4.0fp from trunk
+- minor code changes
+- built with lazbuild
+- it runs but needs to be tested
+- so lets make it work and please just post bugs at issues
+- usage at own risk!

-Current projects: FreePascal v3.2.2 (stable), Amiga-gcc, CGE..
+Current experimental deb-projects: FreePascal v3.2.2 (stable), Amiga-gcc, CGE..

 "Termuxified" builds:
 - fpc-3.2.2.arm-termux.deb (available)